Who are the Arts Degree Advisors?

 EXTENDED DROP-INs are scheduled for the first week of each new semester & first two weeks of Registration

-The next Extended Drop-Ins are for 3 weeks:
+The next Extended Drop-Ins are:

 Surrey Campus, Arbutus Bldg.
 Rm.
 A2110